ZYC9894/SYSU_RL2022/Homework_2/README.md

 * `python main.py --train_dqn`

 ## How to evaluate performance your algorithm:
-PS:You need to load model which has best performance before testing the algorithm testing policy gradient:
+PS: You need to load model which has best performance before testing the algorithm

+testing policy gradient:

 * `python test.py --test_pg`

 testing DQN:
 * `python test.py --test_dqn`